-General Remarks The general condition of the property appears consistent with its age and type of construction, but some works of repair and maintenance are required.
-In addition to the listed accommodation the property benefits from a Utility Room and Conservatory.
-It is assumed that all relevant Local Authority documentation ie Planning Consent, Building Warrant, Certificate of Completion etc is available for the construction of the subject property.
-Drainage is to a septic tank.
-It is assumed that the tank is registered with SEPA.
-The position regarding age, location, condition and maintenance history should be clarified.
-The property is accessed through a private road and it is assumed that rights of way are in place.
+The general condition of the property appears to be consistent with its age and type of construction, but some works of maintenance and repair are required.

+In addition to the listed accommodation, the property benefits from a dining room and garden room.

+The property has been altered to form its current configuration with the formation of a single storey extension to the rear and the conversion of the former garage.
+It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
+If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.

+Replacement double glazed windows appear to be have been installed.
+It is assumed that these complied with the Building Regulations in force at that time.

+The access road appears to be shared.
 The completing conveyancer should verify rights of access and liability in respect of future maintenance.

 Essential Repairs None within the limitations of my inspection.
-Estimated cost of essential repairs £ 0 Retention recommended?
-Yes X No Amount £ 0
+Estimated cost of essential repairs £ Retention recommended?
+Yes X No Amount £

-Comment on Mortgageability
+Comment on Mortgagea bility

-The subjects form suitable security for normal mortgage purposes, subject to individual lender guide elines.
+The subjects form suitable e security for normal mortgage purposes subject to individual lenders guid lelines.

 Valuations

-Market value in present condition Market value on completion of essential repairs Insurance reinstatement value (to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT) Is a reinspection necessary? £ 520,000 £ 520,000 £ 750,000 £ 750,000 £ 750,000 £ 750,000 £ 750,000 £ 750,000 £ 750,000 £ 750,000 £ 750,000 £ 750,000 £ 750,000 £ 750,000 £ 750,000 £ 750,000 £ 750,000 £ 750,000 £ 750,000 £ 750,000
+Market value in present condition Market value on completion of essential repairs Insurance reinstatement value (to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT) Is a reinspection necessary?

 Buy To Let Cases

-month Short Assured Tenar £

-is the property in an area w here there is a steady demand for rented accommodation of this type? ∐ Yes ∐ No
+month Short Assured Tenai ge of monthly rental income for the property assuming a letting on a 6 ncy basis?
+There there is a steady demand for rented accommodation of this type? £ Yes No

 Declaration

-Signed Security Print Code [480928 = 0993] Electronically signed by:- Graham Wilson
+Signed Surveyor's name Security Print Code [361815 = 7166] Electronically signed by:- Graham Wilson

-Surveyor's name Professional qualifications Graham Wilson BSc (Hons) MRICS
+Professional qualifications BSc (Hons) MRICS

 Company name DM Hall LLP

 Address 38 Island Street, Galashiels, TD1 1NU

 Telephone 01896 752009

 Fax 01896 759927

-Report date 13th September 2021
+Report date 26th April 2022